Animal Eyes loves Rottweilers and wants the world to know the truth about these beautiful yet misunderstood dogs.

-Despite some negative views about the breed, rottweilers have been one of the most popular dogs in America and were once used in the military and police.
+Despite some negative views about the breed, Rottweilers are one of the most popular dogs in America and were once used in the military and police.
 Even though they can have a bad rap at times, they continue to be popular because they can be a valuable and loving addition to the right family.
-Here are some things to remember when buying your first rottweiler puppy.
+Here are some things to remember when buying your first Rottweiler puppy.

 Buying Your First Rottweiler Puppy